Univariate regression

 But, if we take the data as we found it, we’re going to be talking about \(\beta_0\) as the depth of a penguin’s bill when the bill has 0 length!
 Clearly that isn’t a very meaningful value.
 From the point of view of setting priors and interpreting coefficients, it helps a lot to set a meaningful 0.

-A very common choice is to subtract the average from your independent variable, so that penguins with an average bill length now have an average of 0:
+A very common choice is to subtract the average from your independent variable, so that penguins with an average bill length now have a mean of 0:

 \[ \begin{align} \text{Bill depth}_i &\sim \text{Normal}(\mu_i, \sigma) \\ \mu_i &= \beta_0 + \beta_1\times(\text{Bill length}_i - \overline{\text{Bill length}})\\ \beta_0 &\sim \text{Normal}(??) \\ \beta_1 &\sim \text{Normal}(??) \end{align} \]